 But it’s not just a show horse.

 In addition to good looks, the Reigate has a sturdy stainless steel case and NH35 Japanese automatic movement to complement the eye-catching dark blue dial and its bold yellow numbers.

 Plus it came with an interchangeable leather band that can be swapped out for the stainless steel one that comes standard, which gives the watch a whole new look.

-It’s also worth noting that the Reigate retails for $425, while the Platinum tier costs $300 per month at its most expensive, and about $283 per month if you sign up for a 12-month term.
+It’s also worth noting that the Reigate retails for $425, while the membership fee for the Platinum plan costs $300 per month at its most expensive, and about $283 per month if you sign up for a 12-month term.

 (Though I should reiterate that in my case I was sent the watch as an editorial reviewer, so I can’t make any guarantees as to the watches you’d receive if you sign up.)